hatedabamboo/notes.hatedabamboo.me/src/posts/deploying-react-application-with-aws-amplify.md

 Instead of the traditional setup -- creating a bucket with the static website contents, configuring a CloudFront distribution pointing to that bucket, creating a second bucket with a `www` address redirecting to the main bucket, and configuring aliases -- I opted for Amplify.

-However, I wasn’t entirely satisfied with this minimal effort for my new blog post.
+However, I wasn't entirely satisfied with this minimal effort for my new blog post.
 I started thinking: what project from my mental backlog could be complex enough to write about yet simple enough to implement?
 The result was the RSS Viewer[^5]: a single-page application designed to do one thing -- display a nicely formatted RSS feed when provided with a link.

-I’m not a JavaScript developer, so I aimed to keep the project as simple and minimalistic as possible, with minimal overhead.
+I'm not a JavaScript developer, so I aimed to keep the project as simple and minimalistic as possible, with minimal overhead.
 (Oh, silly, young, and naive me wasn't yet fully aware of the world of JavaScript dependency hell.)

-I asked my fellow writing assistant to describe the application’s structure and generate the necessary boilerplate code so I could fix it and make it work.
+I asked my fellow writing assistant to describe the application's structure and generate the necessary boilerplate code so I could fix it and make it work.
 After several attempts and about an hour of effort, a working application emerged and made its way to GitHub.

-Now, let’s finally deploy the application using Amplify!
+Now, let's finally deploy the application using Amplify!

 The first step is to connect the application repository to the Amplify project.